snowsheep1234/option_quant/README.md

 # option_quant
-A collection of Graphes related to option trading will the show in this profil.
+A collection of Graphes related to option trading will be shown in this file.